Posted on August 12, 2015

 - Provide local governments with authority to regulate firearms.

-In 2010, Maine had the 10th lowest number of gun deaths per capita among the states.
-However, based on data published by Mayors Against Illegal Guns (“MAIG”), Maine was the source state for guns recovered in crimes in other states at four times the rate at which guns from other states were recovered after being used in crimes in Maine.
-In fact, in that year, Maine had the third highest ratio of crime gun exports to imports among the states and the 26th highest rate of crime gun exports among the states.
+In 2013, Maine had the 20th lowest number of gun deaths per capita among the states, falling from the 10th lowest in 2010.
+Maine is also a significant source of crime guns.
+Based on data published by Mayors Against Illegal Guns (“MAIG”), Maine was the source state for guns recovered in crimes in other states at four times the rate at which guns from other states were recovered after being used in crimes in Maine.
+In fact, in that year, Maine had the third highest ratio of crime gun exports to imports among the states.